thewchan/uxf/README.md

 Maps, lists, and tables may begin with a comment (see examples below and the BNF at the end).

+Where whitespace is allowed (or required) it may be spaces, tabs, or newlines.

 ## Examples